derrell/proxy-tests/README.md

   replacing that object, when `set` is called.
 This is implemented via the new replaceable storage facility.
-The developer may either specify `storage : myPkg.storage.MyStorage` (which must implement qx.core.propertystorage.IStorage); or for the three existing types of immutable storage, may specify `check : <type>` (where type is one of "Array", "Object", or "qx.data.Array" and also specify `immutable : "replace"`.
+The developer may either specify `storage : myPkg.storage.MyStorage` (which must implement `qx.core.propertystorage.IStorage`); or for the three qooxdoo-provided types of immutable storage, may specify `check :
+  <type>` (where type is one of "Array", "Object", or "qx.data.Array"
+  and also specify `immutable : "replace"`.
 In the latter case, the appropriate storage class is selected automatically.
 - [x] mutation detection
 - [ ] fast property definition
 - [ ] integration with references